Ashgabat Travel Guide

 Ashgabat Museum © Ibrahim

-The shining city of Ashgabat pokes up out of the desert in Turkmenistan like a mirage of white marble.
-The capital and largest city in Turkmenistan, Ashgabat has grown from a Russian village founded in 1881 to a metropolis with an estimated population of around one million people.
+The capital and largest city in Turkmenistan, Ashgabat, has grown from a Russian village founded in 1881 to a metropolis with an estimated population of around one million people.

-The distinctive white marble buildings of Ashgabat have earned it a place in the Guinness Book of World Records, and make it one of the most photogenic cities in the world.
+Poking up out of the desert like a mirage of white marble, the distinctive white marble buildings have earned the city a place in the Guinness Book of World Records, and make it one of the most photogenic cities in the world.
 Some of its more stunning structures include the Ertugrul Gazi Mosque, the Alem Entertainment Center, and the Constitution Monument, however all are dwarfed by the 692-foot (211m) Turkmenistan Tower and its distinctive blue star, which can be seen from anywhere in the city.

 Despite its stately appearance, Ashgabat is a lively city, and visitors will find a wealth of markets, theatres, restaurants and shopping centres.
 Largely ignored by tourists, visitors will find a warm welcome and an unforgettable experience there.